-Stakeholder Group Communication Date Communication Summary Communication Method October 20, 2015 Meeting Meeting to introduce the Project March 3, 2016 Email Update on timing of EIS related to exploration project March 18, 2016 Email Planning for upcoming meeting March 21, 2016 Meeting Meeting to discuss Project, including timeline, location and EIS submission May 13, 2016 Email Email to provide update on Project status including delay in operations schedule Tobique First Nation November 09, 2016 Email Follow-up information regarding recent acceptance of BP's EIS by CEA Agency regarding the Scotian Basin Exploration Drilling Project.
+Indigenous Group Date Engagement Method Engagement Summary October 20, 2015 Meeting Meeting to introduce the Project March 3, 2016 Email Update on timing of EIS related to exploration project March 18, 2016 Email Planning for upcoming meeting March 21, 2016 Meeting Meeting to discuss Project, including timeline, location and EIS submission May 13, 2016 Email Email to provide update on Project status including delay in operations schedule Tobique First Nation November 09, 2016 Email Follow-up information regarding recent acceptance of BP's EIS by CEA Agency regarding the Scotian Basin Exploration Drilling Project.
 Offer to provide more information about BP and the commitment to undertaking a safe and environmentally responsible project in the Nova Scotia offshore.
 February 07, 2017 Email Provide update on Scotian Basin Exploration Project, attached BP's latest newsletter and an update on the status of our Environmental Impact Statement.
-April 21, 2017 Email Logistics for technical session in May 2017 May 9, 2017 Email Logistics for meeting in June 2017 May 10, 2017 Email Logistics for supplier session in May 2017 St. Mary's First Nation Meeting to provide general Woodstock First Nation Kingsclear First Nation June 27, 2016 Meeting presentation (technical session) on offshore drilling and incident response as well as the TUS Madawaska First Nation Oromocto First Nation Tobique First Nation TABLE 34: SUMMARY OF ST. October 5, 2016 Email Confirming meeting at St. Mary's First Nation to discuss the Project
+April 21, 2017 Email Logistics for technical session in May 2017 May 9, 2017 Email Logistics for meeting in June 2017 May 10, 2017 Email Logistics for supplier session in May 2017 St. Mary's First Nation Woodstock First Nation Kingsclear First Nation June 27, 2016 Meeting Meeting to provide general presentation (technical session) on offshore drilling and incident response as well as the TUS Madawaska First Nation Oromocto First Nation Tobique First Nation October 5, 2016 Email Confirming meeting at St. Mary's First Nation to discuss the Project Wolastoqiyik Nations of New Brunwsick (WNNB, also known as Maliseet Nations of New Brunswick - MNNB), including: St. Mary's First Nation Woodstock First Nation Kingsclear First Nation June 28, 2017 Meeting Presentation delivered by BP to provide project update and discuss potential effects on fisheries.